 The most common varieties planted in Sonoma are Chardonnay and Pinot noir, with some Merlot, Zinfandel, Syrah, and a bit of Cabernet Sauvignon.
 While most of our tastings on this trip were Pinot Noir and Chardonnay, we did try quite a bit of Zinfandel and some Syrah.
 While we know and drink the Pinot Noir from Sonoma, we have stayed away from Chardonnay and Zinfandel – until now.
 Being a bit jaded by over-oaked Chardonnay of the past, and Zinfandel that tasted like alcoholic grape juice, we were very surprised at the quality of the Chardonnay and Zinfandel – and, of course, we had our share of Pinot Noir.

-We traveled to 2 wineries per day to prevent taste bud overload, and covered quite a bit of territory over our week trip in Sonoma Wine Country.
+We traveled to 2 wineries per day to prevent taste bud overload, but still managed to cover quite a bit of territory over our week trip in Sonoma Wine Country.
 Four places stood out to us: Walter Hansel, Paul Hobbs, Gary Farrell, and Three Sticks.
 The first two are old favorites of the Serious Foodie team, while Gary Farrell and Three Sticks were new to us.
-We were surprised & delighted to have the owner, Walter Hansel, join us for the wine tasting.
+We were surprised & delighted to have the owner, Stephen Hansel, join us for the wine tasting.
 He told us, in exquisite detail, about the layout of his vineyards, and what made certain plots so special.
 We’ve collected Hansel Pinot Noir for many years, so we were anxious to taste the current vintage as well as trying their Chardonnay for the first time.
-The 2019 Pinot Noir was a hit for us – but the Hansel Chardonnay was a great surprise.
+The 2019 Pinot Noir was a hit for us – but the Hansel Chardonnay was even a bigger surprise.
 Deep gold, lovely texture, not overly oaked – we tasted lots of exotic fruit notes, and a pleasant minerality.
-A number of Hansel bottles traveled home with us.
+A number of Hansel bottles, both red and white, were added to our collection.

 Another favorite of ours is Paul Hobbs – unique because of the award winning Pinot Noir wines AND their Cabernet Sauvignon, sourced primarily from Napa Valley (and most famously, from the Beckstoffer To Kalon Vineyard).
 We learned a lot more of the Paul Hobbs story, finding out that he got a degree in chemistry from Notre Dame before hearing the siren call of wine making.
 He is also a wine maker across 3 continents, meaning that he has at least two harvests annually across seven countries.
 And his wines are truly artisan.